melWiss/ioc_widget/README.md

 - **InjectableWidget**: Provides a new instance of a dependency every time it is requested.
 - **LazySingletonWidget**: Provides a single instance of a dependency for the subtree, created on first use.
 - **MultiIocWidget**: Register multiple dependencies at once.
-- **IocConsumer**: Injects dependencies in context widget tree and handles it's dispose callback.
+- **InjectScopedDependency**: Injects dependencies in context widget tree and handles its dispose callback.
+(Renamed from IocConsumer in v2.0.0)
 - **context.get<T>()**: Retrieve a dependency of type `T` from the nearest provider.

 ## Usage Example